mistweaverco/kuba/README.md

 You can also specify the provider and project ID for each mapping, allowing you to fetch secrets from different cloud providers or projects as needed.
-Kuba currently supports GCP Secret Manager, AWS Secrets Manager, and Azure Key Vault.
+Kuba currently supports GCP Secret Manager, AWS Secrets Manager, Azure Key Vault, and OpenBao.

 ### Running with a specific environment